lammps/lammps/doc/src/compute_fep.rst

 Similar to the :doc:`pair_coeff <pair_coeff>` command, I and J can be specified in one of two ways.
-Explicit numeric values can be used for each, as in the 1st example above.
+Explicit numeric values can be used for each, as in the first example above.
 I <= J is required.
 LAMMPS sets the coefficients for the symmetric J,I interaction to the same values.
 A wild-card asterisk can be used in place of or in conjunction with the I,J arguments to set the coefficients for multiple pairs of